China, Australia ministers meet as trading partners seek to restore ties | Law-Order

 China, Australia ministers meet as trading partners seek to restore ties

-Australia's Foreign Minister Penny Wong met with her Chinese counterpart Wang Yi in Beijing on Wednesday, following messages between the country's leaders, as the trading partners seek to stabilise their frosty diplomatic relationship.
-Ties between Australia and its major trading partner China had deteriorated in recent years, with Beijing imposing sanctions on Australian exports after Canberra called for an international inquiry into the origins of the COVID-19 pandemic.
+Australian Foreign Minister Penny Wong met her Chinese counterpart, Wang Yi, in Beijing on Wednesday, following messages between their leaders, as the major trading partners seek to stabilise and reset frosty diplomatic relations.
+Ties between Australia and its top trading partner have deteriorated in recent years, with China imposing sanctions on Australian exports after Canberra called for an international inquiry into the origins of the novel coronavirus.

-Australia's Foreign Minister Penny Wong met with her Chinese counterpart Wang Yi in Beijing on Wednesday, following messages between the country's leaders, as the trading partners seek to stabilise their frosty diplomatic relationship.
+Australian Foreign Minister Penny Wong met her Chinese counterpart, Wang Yi, in Beijing on Wednesday, following messages between their leaders, as the major trading partners seek to stabilise and reset frosty diplomatic relations.

 "We can grow our bilateral relationship and uphold both our national interests if both countries navigate our differences wisely," she said at the beginning of the meeting.
-She said they would discuss consular matters, trade blockages, human rights and the global rules and norms that underpin security and prosperity.
+They discussed trade blockages, human rights, two detained Australians, as well as global rules and norms that underpin security and prosperity, Wong told a news conference after the talks.

-Albanese thanked Xi for his telegram commemorating the 50th anniversary of diplomatic ties between the two countries in which he said, "I attach great importance to the development of China-Australia relations and am willing to work with the Australian side", according to CCTV.
-Albanese told a news conference in Sydney, "It is important that we deliver better relations with our major trading partner in the future."

-The rapprochement between Australia and China ends years of frozen relations.
-Wong's visit is the first by an Australian minister since 2019 and the first formal talks in Beijing since 2018.
-In addition to the call for an investigation of COVID's origins, Beijing was also angered by the previous Liberal government in Canberra effectively banning Chinese telecommunications firm Huawei from Australia's 5G network.
+"We have different views about how our political system should operate and we have different interests but we need to seek to manage those differences," she said.
+Wong said she had suggested a "more structured dialogue" including meetings of trade and economic ministers.

+A joint outcomes statement released by Australia said the two sides agreed to "commence or restart dialogue" on trade and economic issues, climate change, defence and regional and international issues.
+"We should enhance understanding through contact and find solutions acceptable to each other through consultation," Wang Yi told Wong.

+"It is important that we deliver better relations with our major trading partner in the future," Albanese told a news conference in Sydney.
+Before meeting Wang, Wong addressed staff at the Australian embassy via a video link from the Diaoyutai state guesthouse, where she stayed on her overnight visit as part of a so-called closed loop system designed to isolate her and her entourage amid China's COVID-19 outbreak.

-A meeting between Albanese and Xi on the sidelines of the G20 in Bali last month signalled a thaw in ties, although China's trade sanctions remain in place.
-Wong's meeting with Wang took place as part of the sixth Australia–China Foreign and Strategic Dialogue.
+A meeting between Albanese and Xi on the sidelines of a G20 summit in Indonesia last month signalled a thaw in ties, although China's trade sanctions estimated to be worth A$20 billion remain in place.
+Wong said she had raised the cases of two Australians detained in Beijing, broadcaster Cheng Lei and writer Yang Henjun, both awaiting verdicts in closed-door national security trials, with Australia advocating for them to have consular access, and to be "reunited with their families as soon as possible".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)